flowering dogwood (Cornus florida)

 Cornaceae, the dogwood family

-Flowering dogwood has opposite leaves with entire margins.
+Flowering dogwood has opposite leaves.

 The species called “flowering dogwood” (Cornus florida) is an understory tree; its habitat is in woods beneath other trees.
 The blooming display is quite conspicuous in early spring.